DeadConsle3/Meta-PG/README.md

 # Meta-PG
-thes is an metasploit embeding tool makes exe payload
+thes is an tool for metasploit makes exe payload

+give me any advice